 Serotonin syndrome, while rare, is potentially life-threatening, presenting as a triad of mental status alteration, neuromuscular abnormality, and autonomic instability.
 Initial clinical suspicion varies from presenting tremor, clonus, or akathisia.
 The first step to address this should be discontinuation of serotonergic agents, hydration, and control of agitation with anxiolytics.
 The risk is higher with a certain antidepressant, antibiotics, migraine medications, antiemetic, and analgesics.

 The idiopathic drug-induced liver injury may result from trazodone administration.
-Timeframe typically takes three months, but reported cases require liver transplantation.
+The timeframe typically is three months, but reported cases require liver transplantation.

 Enhancing Healthcare Team Outcomes

 To properly administer medications for the appropriate population, the presence of clear communication and instruction is necessary.
 In addition to healthcare providers being able to communicate with each other, patients must feel comfortable enough to be involved in the treatment process.
 Providers having appropriate empathy for patients is necessary for patients to disclose their needs to providers.
-An interprofessional approach will lead to optimal patient care with minimal adverse events.
+An interprofessional healthcare team incorporating clinicians, mid-level practitioners, nurses, psychological professionals, and pharmacists will lead to optimal patient care with minimal adverse events.
 [Level 5]